-We calculate emissions from a variety of sources in our drilling, completions and production operations.
-To determine our overall greenhouse gas (GHG) inventory, we inventory a range of emissions sources, including flares, storage tanks, fugitive emissions from equipment leaks, engines, liquids unloading, pneumatic devices and electricity usage.
+To determine the overall greenhouse gas (GHG) emissions across our drilling, completions and production operations, we inventory a range of emissions sources, including flares, storage tanks, fugitive emissions from equipment leaks, engines, liquids unloading, pneumatic devices and electricity usage.

-In this report, we include direct emissions (Scope 1) and indirect emissions (Scope 2) as defined by the IPIECA/API/IOGP Petroleum Industry Guidelines for Reporting Greenhouse Gas Emissions, on an operated basis.
-Our Scope 1 direct emissions from U.S. facilities are calculated using EPA’s Greenhouse Gas Mandatory Reporting Rule.
-We calculate our U.K. emissions using the Environmental and Emissions Monitoring System, and in our other international facilities we use the API Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Gas Industry.
-Our Scope 2 indirect emissions are calculated based on purchased electricity usage using EPA’s eGrid (Emissions & Generation Resource Integrated Database) emission factors.
+We report our direct emissions (Scope 1) and indirect emissions (Scope 2) as defined by the IPIECA/API/IOGP Petroleum Industry Guidelines for Reporting Greenhouse Gas Emissions on an operated basis.
+We calculate Scope 1 direct emissions from U.S. facilities using EPA’s Greenhouse Gas Mandatory Reporting Rule.
+We calculate emissions in our facilities in Equatorial Guinea using the API Compendium of Greenhouse Gas Emissions Methodologies for the Oil and Gas Industry.
+Our Scope 2 indirect emissions are calculated based on purchased electricity consumption using EPA’s eGrid (Emissions & Generation Resource Integrated Database) emission factors.

 Air Emissions Performance

-In 2018, Marathon Oil participated in Environmental Partnership workshops covering industry best practices and new technologies for preventing, finding and detecting emissions.
-We are a founding member of this voluntary group of U.S. oil and natural gas companies with a mission to continuously improve the industry’s environmental performance by taking action, building knowledge and fostering collaboration among stakeholders.
-We participate in the partnership’s environmental performance programs aimed at reducing emissions of methane and volatile organic compounds (VOC), which include:
+Marathon Oil actively works to reduce our environmental footprint and has a history of taking elective measures to reduce emissions, such as becoming a founding member of The Environmental Partnership.
+This voluntary group of U.S. oil and natural gas companies has a mission to continuously improve the industry’s environmental performance by taking action, building knowledge and fostering collaboration among stakeholders.
+We participate in the partnership’s environmental performance programs aimed at reducing emissions of methane and volatile organic compounds:

-- Monitoring manual liquids unloading operations to minimize emissions
+- Monitoring manual liquids unloading operations to minimize emissions, and

-Reducing the GHG emissions intensity of our operations is a central pillar of our climate risk mitigation strategy, Marathon Oil seeks to reduce our operational impacts from greenhouse gas (GHG) emissions.
-We evaluate our performance using GHG and methane emissions intensity, expressed as carbon dioxide equivalent (CO2e) emissions per barrel equivalent of all hydrocarbon produced.
+Reducing the GHG emissions intensity of our operations is a central pillar of our climate risk mitigation strategy.
+We track operational performance through our overall GHG emissions intensity and methane emissions intensity.
+Intensity metrics are measured as CO2e emissions per thousand barrels of oil equivalent of all hydrocarbon produced.
 We believe the intensity rate is a more comparable measurement over time because it takes into account our overall activity level, including portfolio changes from acquisitions and dispositions.
 We initially prioritized methane intensity given its outsized impact on the environment.

-We achieved a methane intensity decrease of 19% in 2018.
-To manage methane emissions intensity, we have eliminated high-bleed pneumatic controllers from all our operations, implemented the use of emission-free controllers and pumps and used ultra-high efficiency flares, and reduce flash emissions by installing vapor recovery towers (VRT) and vapor recovery units (VRU) where feasible.
+Our methane intensity decreased 19% in 2019.
+To manage methane emissions intensity, we eliminated high-bleed pneumatic controllers from all our operations, implemented the use of emission-free controllers and pumps and used ultra-high efficiency flares.
+In addition, we reduced flash emissions by installing vapor recovery towers (VRT) and vapor recovery units (VRU) where feasible.

 - ᵃ Greenhouse gas (GHG) carbon dioxide equivalent (CO₂e) emissions are based on carbon dioxide, methane and nitrous oxide from Marathon Oil-operated facilities only